CharlesJS/CSProgress/README.md

 ## Introduction

-NSProgress (renamed to Progress in Swift 3) is a Foundation class introduced in Mac OS X 10.9 (“Mavericks”), intended to simplify the reporting of progress in Mac and iOS applications.
+NSProgress (renamed to Progress in Swift 3) is a Foundation class introduced in Mac OS X 10.9 (“Mavericks”), intended to simplify progress reporting in Mac and iOS applications.
 The concept it introduces is great, creating a tree of progress objects, all of which represent a small part of the work to be done and can be confined to that particular section of the code, reducing the amount of spaghetti needed to represent progress in a complex system.